becker1701/rubyffr/_posts/2015-11-10-install-create-and-deploy-a-jekyll-site-on-heroku.markdown

 ###Deploy:

 When I deploy to heroku, I will use the local master to push to Heroku.
-I created a new Heroku app and pushed the master up to the new account
+I created a new Heroku app and pushed the master up to the new app

 {% highlight ruby  %}
 $heroku create # this will create a new app on your account